Women photographers: Carrie Mae Weems

 Born in Portland, Oregon, Carrie Mae Weems started her career in 1973 when she received her first camera.
 Her initial interest in the arts started in 1965, when she met lifelong friend Tom Vinters and began participating in street theater and dance.
-Though noted as an accomplished photographer, Weems' work spans text, fabric, audio, digital images, installation, and video. "…from the very beginning I've been interested in the idea of power and the consequences of power; relationships are made and articulated through power."
-When exploring the idea of power, Weems oftentimes uses herself as the subject of her work, not for her own admiration, but "as a vehicle for approaching the question of power…"
+Though noted as an accomplished photographer, Weems' work spans text, fabric, audio, digital images, installation, and video. "...from the very beginning I've been interested in the idea of power and the consequences of power; relationships are made and articulated through power."
+When exploring the idea of power, Weems oftentimes uses herself as the subject of her work, not for her own admiration, but "as a vehicle for approaching the question of power..."

 Through different mediums, Weems has made it her mission to explore the family relationships, gender roles, the histories of racism, sexism, class and different types of political systems.
 She was introduced to Dawoud Bey in 1976 and developed a long lasting friendship and professional relationship with the photographer.
 While on a work trip to Europe, Bey interviewed Weems in BOMB, a magazine focused on artists in conversation.

-Susan "Sue" Ross

-Sue Ross is the co-founder of Sistagraphy, a collective of women photographers, most of whom are based in Atlanta, Georgia, that has a passion for photography.
-In Atlanta, Sue is known as the PhotoGriot, sharing stories of the African American community through a photo lens.
-Sue has captured culture events and programs, as well as dignitaries and civil rights leaders who live and have visited the City of Atlanta, including but not limited to National Black Arts Festival, Atlanta Jazz Festival, Nelson Mandela, Ambassador Andrew Young, the past six African American Mayors (Maynard Jackson, Andrew Young, William "Bill" Campbell, Shirley Franklin, M. Kasim Reed and Keisha Lance Bottoms) of the City of Atlanta, and more.
-Since 1985, Sue has exhibited her work throughout Atlanta, including places such as Auburn Avenue Research Library on African American Culture & History, Hammonds House, Mason Murer Gallery, Micheal C. Carlos Museum, the Atlanta Life Building, and more.

 Lorna Simpson

 Lorna Simpson began her career in fashion photography, taking pictures of people whose style she admired.
 Simpson was able to develop her skills and became a photojournalist who captured images in politics, culture, music, and sports.

 Receiving her education in photography at the School of Visual Arts in New York and the University of California, San Diego, Lorna Simpson was considered a pioneer of conceptual photography well before the peak of her career.
 Through her work, Simpson aims to challenge the traditional views of gender, identity, culture, history, and memory as viewed by society.
 Her combination of large-scale photography with meaningful text work together to provide strong visual implications.

-Her work can be found in museums across the country at the Museum of Modern Art (NY), the Museum of Contemporary Art (Chicago, IL), and the Walker Art Center (Minneapolis), and many others around the world.
+Her work can be found in museums across the country at the Museum of Modern Art (New York), the Museum of Contemporary Art (Chicago), and the Walker Art Center (Minneapolis), and many others around the world.